-When Linda’s son was married in September 2020, the wedding had to be scaled-down due to COVID, but that didn’t stop her from wearing something formal and elegant.
+When Linda’s son was married in September 2020, the wedding had to be scaled down due to COVID, but that didn’t stop her from wearing something formal and elegant.
 Linda’s dress is Jovani which she bought at a local boutique.

 The salesperson encouraged her to try it on even though she hadn’t considered something so form-fitting and to her surprise she loved it!
-The bridesmaids wore dusty rose, and Linda’s son, the groom, wore a deep blue suit.
+The bridesmaids wore dusty roses, and Linda’s son, the groom, wore a deep blue suit.
 The neckline on this is regal, and the sequins are pretty magical.
 You look like a million in this, Linda!

 Teresa and her daughter Christina looked like two peas in a pod on Christina’s wedding day.
-Teresa’s gorgeous Champagne-colored faux wrap dress by Lauren by Ralph Lauren Party was just a few shades darker than her daughter’s dress and just as elegant.
+Teresa’s gorgeous champagne-colored faux wrap dress by Lauren by Ralph Lauren Party was just a few shades darker than her daughter’s dress and just as elegant.
 How did Teresa know this dress was “the one”?